International (including EU) tuition fee rates 2021/22 entry

 - books and laptops.

 How they are used will depend on your research project.
-You can discuss this in detail with your supervisor at the University.
-Please note that neither you nor any sponsor owns any equipment purchased with a training support charge.
+You can discuss this in detail with your supervisor at York.
+Neither you nor any sponsor owns any equipment purchased with a training support charge.
 Full title to such goods remains with the University.

-If you wish to write up your PhD or MPhil thesis beyond the normal period of registration you'll be charged a continuation fee.
-The continuation fee is £330 for 2019/20.
+If you need to extend your study beyond the normal period of enrolment due to unforeseen circumstances, you will be charged a continuation fee.
+The continuation fee is £350 for 2021/22.

 Paying your fees